 However, salon and spa owners find it extremely difficult to cope with the widespread changes social media platforms offer every now and then.

 If social media is not part of your marketing mix, it’s high time it should be.

 5 Ideas to Give Your Salon Social Media Strategy a Boost

 If you are looking to give your salon social media strategy a boost, these top five ideas have you sorted.

 A common question salon owners have is why only Facebook and Instagram?
 Firstly, Facebook has a massive audience and incredibly-powerful targeting tools.
 It is literally every marketer’s dream.
 Instagram, on the other hand, is a ‘gift to God’ from the beauty industry.
 The visual-based social media network has 600m users.
+Know how to engage with your Instagram Audience effectively.
 If your salon or spa is not on these two platforms, you are definitely missing out.

 While it is important to post consistently, it is also important to post when your audience is online.
 Thus, instead of randomly posting every now and then, post when your audience is alert.
 For both Instagram as well as Facebook, 3 pm to 9 pm is the best time to post.